daveebbelaar/openai-python-tutorial/04 Structured Output/README.md

 ## Function Calling

-Function calling allows you to provide a list of functions that the model can call.
+[Function Calling](https://platform.openai.com/docs/guides/function-calling) allows you to provide a list of functions that the model can call.
 You can specify the function name, description, and parameters, including their types and required fields.
+You can find more examples in this [Cookbook](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models).

 Here's an example of using function calling: